ruslanpashkov/met-landing-page/README.md

 - SCSS: Utilized as a preprocessor for CSS, providing features like variables, mixins, and nested selectors.
 - JavaScript: Implemented for creating the smooth scrolling menu functionality.
 - BEM Methodology: Followed to ensure a consistent and maintainable codebase.

-## Contributing

-Contributions to the MET Landing Page project are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue on the project's [GitHub repository](https://github.com/ruslanpashkov/met-landing-page).
-Feel free to submit pull requests with your proposed changes.

-When contributing, please adhere to the existing code style, follow the BEM methodology, and ensure your changes align with the overall design and purpose of the project.

 ## License